[4DOS.INFO]

 • Computer Hope DOS command help, batch file info and batch help, a very complete and useful site by Computer Hope

-• Computing Net Active DOS help forum.
+• Computing Net Still active DOS help forum.

 • Dynamic Directory Extensive link list for DOS in general, batch questions, FAQs, tutorials etc. Search for "DOS".
 By MaximumEdge